 I hate saying WAS.

 It still hurts.
 I still hear his collar jingling and his deep voice barking – letting me know someone not welcome was on our property.
 I still miss his big head on my lap, looking at me with those beautiful, kind brown eyes.
 I still miss hearing his “oof” when he laid down, and his dragging those big, front clown feet.
 His paws always smelled like Fritos.
-And his big, soft floppy ears were so soft and beautiful.
+And his big, soft floppy ears were so satiny and beautiful.
 He loved when I gently rubbed his ears – it was as therapeutic to him as it was to me.